dcYuan33/llm-course/README.md

 - **Reinforcement Learning**: RL techniques like [GRPO](https://arxiv.org/abs/2402.03300) and [PPO](https://arxiv.org/abs/1707.06347) iteratively update a policy to maximize rewards while staying close to the initial behavior.
 They can use a reward model or reward functions to score responses.
 They tend to be computationally expensive and require careful tuning of hyperparameters, including learning rate, batch size, and clip range.
 Ideal for creating reasoning models.

 📚 **References**:
-* [Illustrating RLHF](https://huggingface.co/blog/rlhf) by Hugging Face: Introduction to RLHF with reward model training and fine-tuning with reinforcement learning.
 * [LLM Training: RLHF and Its Alternatives](https://magazine.sebastianraschka.com/p/llm-training-rlhf-and-its-alternatives) by Sebastian Raschka: Overview of the RLHF process and alternatives like RLAIF.
-* [Preference Tuning LLMs](https://huggingface.co/blog/pref-tuning) by Hugging Face: Comparison of the DPO, IPO, and KTO algorithms to perform preference alignment.
 * [Fine-tune with DPO](https://mlabonne.github.io/blog/posts/Fine_tune_Mistral_7b_with_DPO.html) by Maxime Labonne: Tutorial to fine-tune a Mistral-7b model with DPO and reproduce [NeuralHermes-2.5](https://huggingface.co/mlabonne/NeuralHermes-2.5-Mistral-7B).
-* [Fine-tune with GRPO](https://huggingface.co/learn/llm-course/en/chapter12/5) by Maxime Labonne: Practical exercise to fine-tune a small model with GRPO.
 * [DPO Wandb logs](https://wandb.ai/alexander-vishnevskiy/dpo/reports/TRL-Original-DPO--Vmlldzo1NjI4MTc4) by Alexander Vishnevskiy: It shows you the main DPO metrics to track and the trends you should expect.

 ---